computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

 <a href="https://learn.adafruit.com/using-an-ir-remote-with-a-raspberry-pi-media-center/lirc"> LIRC</a> which
 stands for Linux Infrared Remote Control.'

-    - p: 'However, for anybody that wants to interact with infrared communication directly (e.g. in a Python program) there are not many options.'
+    - p: 'However, for anybody that wants to interact with infrared communication directly (e.g. in a Python program), there are not many options.'

   -